imdanielsp/dstructs/README.md

     </p>
 </h1>

-A C++ library of data structures enriching the knowledge and awaking the interest on data structure and algorithms.
+A C++ library enriching the knowledge and awaking the  interest on data structure and algorithms.
 Data structures and algorithms are important and the basics, at most, should be known.

 ## Implementation Philosophy
 The focus of each implementation steps start as follow: first, we study the